Call Us Now:+1 719-473-9702

 OTHER INGREDIENTS:

-Certified Organic Gluten Free cane alcohol, USP pharmaceutical grade glycerin, ultrafiltered water.
+Certified Organic Gluten Free cane alcohol, vegetable glycerin, filtered water.

 CONCENTRATION: